 Small business invoice software manages the flow of supplier invoices through your business - from receipt to coding to approval to payment.
 Getting the approval structure right before month end is what determines whether reconciliation is a half-day task or a three-day ordeal.
-Most reconciliation delays trace back to one of three structural problems: invoices sitting in approval queues past cut-off, inconsistent coding that requires manual correction, and supplier statements that don’t match what’s in the accounting system.
+Most reconciliation delays trace back to one of three structural problems: invoices sitting in approval queues past cut-off, inconsistent coding that requires manual correction, and supplier statement reconciliation discrepancies where supplier statements don’t match what’s in the accounting system.
 This guide covers how to fix each one at the process level.

 |---|---|---|